AkiChen/Correlative-Filters-Caffe/README.md

 You need to edit your model definition at two places.
 Check the `cifar10_quick_train_test.prototxt` in `examples\cifar10`.

-1. Add one line in the `transform_param` of your data input layer:
+1.Add one line in the `transform_param` of your data input layer :

 <pre><code>
 transform_param {